 5 |

-- The project team, including partners, is designed to be reflective of and responsive to the community the project is intending to serve*
+- Those with decision making power for the project are reflective of the community the project is intending to serve*

 |